 Option 2 (simplified method): Taxpayers can elect to treat the adjusted basis of the exchanged property as if it was disposed of at the time of the exchange.
 Under this election a taxpayer treats the carryover basis and excess basis for the acquired property as if placed in service on the date acquired.
 The depreciable basis of the new property is the adjusted basis of the exchanged property plus any additional amount paid for it (or "net tax basis").
 By making this election, the taxpayer may be able to use a more favorable method of depreciation and simplify recordkeeping.

 Note: Under this option, tax rules allow a cost segregation study to apply to the combined carryover basis and excess basis.
 Using the example above, the cost segregation allocations apply to "net tax basis" of $1,200,000 ($700,000 carryover + $500,000 excess basis).
 In this case, the benefits of cost segregation can be significantly higher than under Option 1.
+Please note that bonus depreciation is only applied to the excess basis, regardless of which option is chosen.

 Using the simplified method does not affect the application of like-kind exchange rules, or depreciation recapture rules, to the relinquished property.
 The election is made by attaching a statement to the income tax return indicating "Election made under Regs.
 Sec.
 1.168(i)-6(i)," and describing the property.